BabooPan/Demo-SAM/README.md

 ## Clean Up
 To delete the AWS resources, perform the tasks below in order:
 * Delete the project from AWS CodeStar dashboard.
+* Delete AWS CodeStar stack/template from AWS CloudFormation,</br>which named "awscodestar-<CODESTAR_PROJECT_NAME>"
 * Detach the 4 attached policies from CloudFormation IAM Role,</br>the role name likes "CodeStarWorker-<CODESTAR_PROJECT_NAME>-CloudFormation".
-* Delete AWS CodeStar stack/template from AWS CloudFormation,</br>which named "awscodestar-<CODESTAR_PROJECT_NAME>"
+* Delete the S3 bucket provisioned by CodeStar.

 ## Conclusion
 In this post, we demostrated: